Logic Analyzer Streaming

 NCI logic analzyers offer gigabytes of installed memory.
 That’s a lot of data to display, manage, and analyze.
 You actually need a capable workstation PC to just display and analyze that much trace data.

-The ample sample depths offered by NCI logic analyzers combined with Transitional Timing eliminates any need for direct streaming to disk.
+The features offered by NCI logic analyzers eliminate any need for direct streaming methods.
+A single trace capture using Transitional Timing can span days, months, or even years yet still provide nanosecond sampling resolution.
 Even while using GHz oversampling, slow input signals or very long periods of inactivity do not waste logic analzyer memory.
-A single trace capture using Transitional Timing can span days, months, or even years yet still provide nanosecond sampling resolution.